The technical problems with AM broadcasting can be broken down into three broad categories:

-NRSC-1 was supposed to reduce this type of interference by limiting AM broadcasting stations audio bandwidth to 10 KHz.
+NRSC-1 was supposed to reduce this type of interference by limiting AM broadcasting stations’ audio bandwidth to 10 KHz.
 The idea was to attempt to keep the modulation index somewhat within the allotted channel.
-This standard was mandated by the FCC in 1989, after which receiver manufacturers were to change their design to allow for wider IF bandwidths, thus improving AM fidelity.
+This standard was mandated by the FCC in 1989, after which receiver manufacturers were to change their design to allow for broader IF bandwidths, thus improving AM fidelity.
 There was even an AMAX standard adopted by some receiver manufacturers.
 Unfortunately, by this time, the majority of AM stations were transitioning from music to talk radio.
 The new standards were too little much too late.

-A quick scan with a quality AM receiver shows that many stations are transmitting high quality audio, which, with a properly adjusted IF bandwidth can sound remarkably good:
+A quick scan with a quality AM receiver shows that many stations are transmitting high-quality audio, which, with a properly adjusted IF bandwidth can sound remarkably good:

 - Variable IF bandwidth based on signal strength